Masterclass

 SAFE stands for Simple Agreement for Future Equity.
 Y Combinator introduced it in 2013 as a founder friendly alternative to convertible notes.
 The main goal was to simplify early stage fundraising by eliminating complex legal agreements and repayment risks.

 A SAFE is not a loan or debt.
-It’s a legal contract in which an investor puts in funding to a startup in exchange for the right to get equity in the future.
+It’s a legal contract in which an investor provides funding to a startup in exchange for the right to receive equity in the future.
 The conversion happens when the startup raises a priced equity round (a funding round where shares have a set value).

 Key features of a SAFE note:

 • No interest.
 Unlike convertible notes, SAFEs don’t accrue interest, because they aren’t structured as loans.
-This is good for founders as they don’t have to be worried about increasing debt obligations over time.
+This is good for founders as they don’t have to worry about increasing debt obligations over time.

 • No maturity date.
 There is no deadline to repay the investment or convert it into equity.
 The conversion happens when the startup raises a qualified financing round.

 • Fewer complications.
-SAFE notes are simple, no negotiations over interest rates, repayment terms or loan extensions.
+SAFE notes are simple, with no negotiations over interest rates, repayment terms, or loan extensions.
 This makes them faster to execute with lower legal costs.

 When does a SAFE convert?